mgm8/pyngham/paper/paper.md

 # Summary

-The PyNGHam library is a Python version of the original NGHam protocol library written in C by Jon Petter Skagmo (LA3JPA).
+The PyNGHam library is a Python version of the original NGHam protocol library written in C by Jon Petter Skagmo (LA3JPA) [@ngham].

 # NGHam Protocol